-WordPress and Drupal are two of the most widely used Content Management System (CMS) platforms all over the world.
+WordPress and Drupal are two of the most widely used Content Management System (CMS) platforms in the world.
 Knowing which CMS platform is right for your business depends on your short and long-term goals.
-If you’re looking for an open-source and user-friendly solution to your CMS needs, either platform will do.
+If you’re looking for an open-source and user-friendly solution for your CMS needs, either platform will do.
 This guide will help you determine which one is best for you and your business.

 Why They’re Both Great: